18F/acquisitions.18f.gov/README.md

 cd acquisitions.18f.gov
 ```

+This is a Django project, built using Python 3.
 From here, you can proceed to install and execute the project directly on to your computer, or you can skip down to the [Docker instructions](#docker) to get everything into Docker containers.

-This is a Django project, built using Python 3.
 We recommend using [`pyenv`](https://github.com/yyuu/pyenv) to manage your Python versions.
 Additionally, some form of [`virtualenv`](https://github.com/pypa/virtualenv) is recommended, either as-is or using [`virtualenvwrapper`](http://virtualenvwrapper.readthedocs.io/en/latest/).
 (With `pyenv`, [`pyenv-virtualwrapper`](https://github.com/yyuu/pyenv-virtualenvwrapper) can help with this.)
-With that, you can:
+With Python installed, you can:

 ```
 pyenv install 3.5.1
-python --version          # Should display Python 3.5.1 pyenv virtualenvwrapper   # not necessary if it's already loaded in your .bash_profile or .zshrc mkvirtualenv acquisitions pip install -r requirements.txt
+python --version          # Should display Python 3.5.1 pyenv virtualenvwrapper   # not necessary if it's already loaded in your .bash_profile or .zshrc mkvirtualenv acquisitions pip install -r requirements.txt requirements-dev.txt
 ```

 The project runs a PostgreSQL database.
 Set up the database and create the user groups: